- 🔙 Back to Misc

 It has been used on some of posters, flyers and possibly other merch from the beginning.

-It has been used on some of posters, flyers and possibly other merch (at least from Sat 21 Feb 1981 or earlier) and One Foot In Hell.
+It has been used on some of posters, flyers and possibly other merch (at least from Sat 21 Feb 1981 or earlier), One Foot In Hell (1986) and ads for “Three Metal Classics finally available again on vinyl …” (2005).

-The serif font is maybe Kingston Pro (1974) or ITC Korinna Heavy and influenced by the font Corrigan (2011).
+The serif font is maybe Kingston Pro (1974), ITC Korinna Heavy or ITC Benguiat and influenced by the font Corrigan (2011).

 The original serif font is unknown, possibly influenced by the font omnia (1990).